 Whether we like to admit it or not, we are living in a technology-crazed world.
-I knew I was in trouble when my not-even 2 year old learned how to scroll through Facebook on my iPhone!
 The good news is that we reside in an area where we can take kids to do many cool things that don’t involve media, including going to fun local parks and playgrounds.
 Not only is it a great way for kids to burn off energy, but they’re also free, and there’s bound to be one near you.

 Open from April to October, dawn to dusk, this giant wooden playground is a staple of Clifton Common, located in the heart of Clifton Park.
 There are several climbing structures and swings, as well as areas appropriate for younger children who can’t quite navigate the bigger obstacles yet.
 This playground is pretty expansive, so you’ll want to keep a close eye on your little ones.

 If you happen to visit on a Wednesday or Sunday evening during the summer, make your way over to the outdoor stage for a free, family-friendly concert.